Urgent Care

 • Bring prior imaging reports or paperwork if this is a re-injury or you were seen elsewhere first

-• Wear loose clothing so the injured area is easier to examine, brace, or X-ray if needed
+• Wear loose clothing so the injured area is easier to examine or support if needed

 • Avoid unnecessary weight-bearing or strenuous activity before the visit if movement is increasing the pain